Anzerkhan27/medseg-ml-pipeline/README.md

 # 🧠 MedSeg ML Pipeline

-A clean, production-style machine learning pipeline for brain tumor segmentation and classification using MRI scans.
+An end-to-end machine learning pipeline for binary brain tumor classification using the LGG MRI segmentation dataset.
+Built with TensorFlow, Prefect, and modular design principles for production-readiness.
-Inspired by scientific ML engineering workflows (e.g. Met Office, research labs), this project emphasizes **reproducibility**, **data curation**, and **scalable training**.

 ---